WiC-TSV: An Evaluation Benchmark for Target Sense Verification of Words in Context: WiC-TSV: The Benchmark

 To estimate the human performance upper bound, a sub-sample of the test set was manually annotated.
 The performance was evaluated on the setting of Task 3, meaning that both the definition and the hypernyms were provided to disambiguate.
-A random selection of 250 examples were split into two evaluation sets of the size of 150, resulting in a 20\% overlap.
+A random selection of 250 instances were split into two evaluation sets of the size of 150, resulting in a 20\% overlap.
 Each evaluation set was assigned to a non-expert annotator with English as native language.
-No additional information - especially not from the respective ontology or about other senses of the target - was provided to the annotators and they were instructed not to use external knowledge sources (e.g. if they are not familiar with the domain specific sense of a word).
+No additional information - especially not from the respective ontology or about other senses of the target - was provided to the annotators and they were instructed not to use external knowledge sources (e.g. if they are not familiar with the domain-specific sense of a word).

-Results of the human performance evaluation and inter-rater agreement can be fount in table \ref{tab:human_performance}.
-The mean performance for the evaluated datasets was 85\%, with individual scores of 81\% and 89\%.
-To estimate the inter-annotator reliability, the agreement of the two annotators on the overlapping examples was calculated: For 42 examples (84\%) the annotators agreed on the label.
+Results of the human performance evaluation can be found in Table \ref{tab:human_performance}.
+The mean accuracy for the evaluated datasets was 85\%, with individual scores of 81\% and 89\%.
+To estimate the inter-annotator reliability, the agreement of the two annotators on the overlapping instances was calculated: for 42 instances (84\%) the annotators agreed on the label.